OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:30

-so that you may eat and drink at my table in my kingdom and sit on thrones, judging the twelve tribes of Israel.
+so that you may dine at my table in my kingdom and take your places on thrones, overseeing the twelve tribes of Israel.

 ---